How is the monthly rental amount calculated?

 What does the landlord cover and what expenses do I pay?

-There is more to a Commercial Lease than calculating just the rent.
-There are other fees to consider — like utilities, taxes, maintenance, trash removal, landscaping, window washing, parking lot repairs, and other costs.
+There is more to a Commercial Lease than just calculating the rent.
+There are other costs to consider — like utilities, taxes, maintenance, trash removal, landscaping, window washing, parking lot repairs, and other costs.

 There are three main types of commercial leases, some of which include these types of added expenses:

-- A gross lease or full-service lease requires the landlord to be responsible for taxes, maintenance, and operating expenses.
+- A gross lease or full-service lease requires the landlord to be responsible for taxes, maintenance, and operating expenses for the property.

 - A net lease requires the tenant to pay for some or all of the expenses, such as taxes, maintenance, and operations.
 What the tenant pays for is defined by the lease.
 One example is a Triple Net Lease, which can require you to pay taxes, insurance, and maintenance fees.